 - soap (I used German Kernseife, but Castile or olive bar soap are good alternatives)

-This step is optional, however I include it because it is a more frugal and doesn’t alter the end results.
-I use un-dyed carded wool or un-dyed wool roving for the centre of my balls.
+This step is optional, however, I include it because it is more frugal and doesn’t alter the end results.
+I use un-dyed carded wool or un-dyed wool roving for the center of my balls.